Dejvino/simple-midi-daw/README.md

 and starts listening for MIDI commands (e.g. Record).

 ## Known issues
-- Looping of MIDI has a noticable gap due to the use of `aplaymidi`
 - Plugging in a MIDI keyboard at runtime doesn't work
-- Sometimes a MIDI buffer overflows, crashing the app

 ## Dependencies